 02 of 07

-Assign special places for all of your papers, craft tools, ribbons, etc. When you use your crafting tools, always make sure you return them to their assigned spots right away.
+Assign special places for all of your papers, craft tools, ribbons, etc. Organize your supplies according to the type of craft they are used for––sewing supplies in one place and painting supplies in another.
+When you use your craft supplies, always make sure you return them to their assigned spots right away.

 Do not let things pile up.
-If you store craft supplies in boxes or on shelves, label them.
-It is easy to forget what you put in the boxes.
-It is so much faster to check the outside of marked storage boxes, rather than pulling boxes down from a shelf, opening them and looking inside.
+If you store craft supplies in closed boxes or drawers, label them so you don't forget what you put inside.
+It is much faster to check the outside of marked storage boxes, rather than pulling boxes down from a shelf, opening them, and looking inside.

 03 of 07